sebdanielsson/infra/README.md

-# hogwarts-infra
+# infra

- Infrastructure for Hogwarts
+GitOps all the things!